moudixtc/ansible-role-java/README.md

 Example Playbook
 ----------------

 To install an older version of zulu-8 on ubuntu.
-The package installed wil be `zulu-8=8.23.0.3`, and it is Java `8u144`:
+The package installed will be `zulu-8=8.23.0.3`, and it is Java `8u144`:

     - hosts: servers
       tasks: